 Detox in Arizona

-“The Grand Canyon State” is an expansive, diverse area of picturesque desert locales and snow=capped mountain wonderlands.
+“The Grand Canyon State” is an expansive, diverse area of picturesque desert locales and snow–capped mountain wonderlands.
 It is also home to some of the top resorts and golf courses in the country.
-Arizona is built for the outdoor enthusiast, and with all the serene destinations it’s a great place to begin your detoxification and recovery.
-A Better Today Recovery Services treatment centers is in beautiful Scottsdale, a suburb of Phoenix, Arizona.
+Arizona is built for the outdoor enthusiast, and with all the serene destinations it’s a great place to begin your detox and recovery.

 What is Detox?